Sluggo-Issue-Tracker/Sluggo-API/CONTRIBUTING.md

 # Contribution Standards
-Note: Currently, we do not accept contributions from third parties outside of Slugbotics, unless specifically stated.
+Note: Currently, we do not accept contributions from third parties, unless specifically stated.

 This list of contribution standards will grow over time; please keep up to date with this list.